Griff1221/cardano-topology-alliance/README.md

 #### External relays

-We should accept submission of external pool operators which we add to our other relays manually.
-Since our relays are interconnected, each of our x members could add (external / x) entries to his other topology files.
-This would ensure that those external pool operators add at least one of our relays.
+We accept submissions of external pool operators which we add to our secondary relays manually.
+Since our relays are interconnected, each of our x members only needs to add a subset of external entries ( num external / x members).
+In return the external pool operaters should add at least one of the alliance members and try to get enlisted on other topology lists as well.

-Pool operators who do want their relays added to our secondary relays can apply here: https://gist.github.com/MarcelKlammer/58bf67652c0a103bac96725bb463692c
+Pool operators who want their relays added to our secondary relays can apply here: https://gist.github.com/MarcelKlammer/58bf67652c0a103bac96725bb463692c